Is consumption of wine harmful for my teeth?

 - The teeth of people who drink wine become highly sensitive.
 This means that these individuals feel pain and discomfort when they eat or drink cold, hot or sweet items.
 This sensitivity can be anything from a minor sensation to intense pain, depending on the condition of the teeth.
 The basic cause of dental sensitivity is dental erosion.
 As the tooth enamel becomes damaged with the wine the inner portion of the teeth become exposed to the exterior environment and the teeth become very sensitive.

 - Leukoplakia is a precancerous condition in which certain types of white patches can be found on the mucous membrane in the oral cavity, including the tongue.
 Frequent consumption of wine can also cause leukoplakia.

 Although the consumption of wine negatively affects dental health, it does, however, have some positive effects on the oral health as well.

 - Wine acts as an antibacterial agent against oral streptococci, S. pyogenes and pathogens.
 Wine extracts and the phenolic compounds in wine have the ability to protect against oral pathogens.
 In this way, the damage that oral bacteria causes can be minimized.

 - Research studies have also proved that the consumption of wine, red or white, can also lower the dental caries activity.

 - Wine also has the potential to prevent and treat gingivitis and periodontal disease.
 Periodontitis is a gum disease when the gums become inflamed, their color darkens and pain is felt.
 Wine could reduce the symptoms of this condition.

 According to research, wine is both good and bad for oral health.
-Different dental experts and researchers have different opinions on the subject.
+Different Oral Health Care Professionals and researchers have different opinions on the subject.
 Note that excessive consumption of wine can be damaging for oral hygiene.